 Let’s start by defining what a regular IBAN is.
 IBAN stands for International Bank Account Number and if you have a bank account in the EU (and many other places in the world) you will have one, even if you’ve never used it.
 It’s a unique code (up to 34 numbers and letters long) that allows a bank or payment provider to know where to send money when you make a payment.
 In the UK you would use an account number and sort code to make a domestic payment, an IBAN works in the same way, just with a few more numbers.

 A virtual IBAN (or virtual International Bank Account Number, or vIBAN) looks exactly the same as a regular IBAN.
-But while a regular IBAN is matched 1:1 with a bank account, with a virtual IBAN, you can have multiple unique vIBANS that all send payments into the same central bank account.
-Think of a vIBAN as a sub account of a central master account, allowing payments to be easily routed and received internationally.
+But while a regular IBAN is matched 1:1 with a bank account, with a virtual IBAN, you can have multiple unique vIBANS that all send payments into the same pooled account.
+Think of a vIBAN as a linked sub-account of a central master account, allowing payments to be easily routed and received internationally.

 So what value does a vIBAN bring?
 Let’s say you’re sending and receiving lots of payments from lots of different people.
 If you only have one IBAN, then you’ll need to issue additional reference information when they make the transfer so you know where each payment came from.
 If your payee forgets to include that additional reference information or makes a typo, you’ll have to reconcile the payment information yourself.
 However, if you give each payee a unique vIBAN, the payee won’t have to enter any additional information and it’s instantly clear where each payment has come from.

-For a party making a payment, the virtual IBAN is identical to a conventional IBAN: it is a series of digits that identifies the account to which money should be sent.
+For a party making the payment, a virtual IBAN is identical to a conventional IBAN: it is a series of digits that identifies the account to which money should be sent.
 However, being virtual, their creation can happen in a matter of seconds, and this quick and easy set-up brings a number of advantages for businesses.

 There is a range of benefits associated with virtual IBANs, and they have a number of major use cases.